I:12:00 Weapons on Campus

 C. An employee who is engaged in wildlife biology or ecology research and education who receives prior written authorization from the President or his/her designee may possess weapons for the purpose of capture or collections of specimens.
 This policy does not authorize an employee covered by this section to use a weapon in any official capacity.

 VIII.
 OTHER EXCEPTIONS

 The following statutory exceptions to the possession of weapons on campus are noted:

 A. Firearms or other weapons used for instructional or school-sanctioned ceremonial purposes; or, using a firearm or weapon in a manner reasonably related to a lawful dramatic performance or scientific research;

-B. Persons employed in the army, air force, navy, coast guard or marine service of the United States or any member of the Tennessee national guard when in the discharge of their official duties and acting under orders requiring them to carry arms or weapons;
+B. Persons employed in the Army, Navy, Marines, Coast Guard, Air Force or Merchant Marine service of the United States or any member of the Tennessee National Guard when in the discharge of their official duties and acting under orders requiring them to carry arms or weapons;

 C. Civil officers of the United States in the discharge of their official duties;

 D. Officers and soldiers of the militia and the national guard when called into actual service;